fishjam-cloud/python-server-sdk/README.md

 To update documentation you need to:

-- in `poetry_scripts.py` change branch from which openapi.yaml should be downloaded
+- Go to https://github.com/fishjam-cloud/fishjam/blob/main/openapi.yaml and open the raw file.
+- Copy the URL.
-- run `poetry run update-client`
+- Run `poetry run update_client <copied-url>`

 ## License